pymupdf/PyMuPDF/docs/tutorial.rst

 *lvl* is the hierarchy level of the entry (starting from 1), *title* is the entry's title, and *page* the page number (1-based!).
 Other parameters describe details of the bookmark target.

-.. note:: There are two utility scripts in the repository that `import (PDF only) <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/csv2toc.py>`_ resp. `export <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/toc2csv.py>`_ table of contents from resp. to CSV files.
+.. note:: There are two utility scripts in the repository that `toc import (PDF only)`_ resp. `toc export`_ table of contents from resp. to CSV files.

 Working with Pages
 ======================